These Fruity Pebbles Macarons are a fun twist on the classic french macaron and taste like you’re taking a bite out of a bowl of cereal.

-- 100 grams egg whites (approx. 3 large eggs) at room temperature
+- 120 g egg whites (approx. 4 large eggs) at room temperature

-- Teal gel food coloring (do NOT use liquid coloring)
+- Pink gel food coloring (do NOT use liquid coloring)

 - In a medium bowl, sift together the almond flour and powdered sugar, then set aside.120 g almond flour, 200 g powdered sugar

-- In the bowl of a stand mixer fitted with the whisk attachment, or using an electric hand mixer, beat the egg whites on medium speed until nice and foamy.
-Add cream of tartar and continue to beat until your whisk begins leaving visible trails in the foamy egg whites.
+- In the bowl of a stand mixer fitted with the whisk attachment, or using an electric hand mixer, beat the egg whites on medium speed until nice and foamy.120 g egg whites (approx. 4 large eggs)

-- Transfer the batter into a pastry bag with a round tip.
-(I use this Wilton 2A plain round tip.)
+- Transfer the batter into a pastry bag with a plain round tip.

-- Pipe out 1.5-inch rounds about an inch apart on two baking sheets lined with parchment paper.
+- Pipe out 1½-inch rounds about an inch apart on three baking sheets lined with parchment paper.
 (Feel free to print out a macaron template if you’re worried about size/uniformity).

 - Tap the baking sheets firmly on the counter a few times to get rid of any air bubbles.
 Then sprinkle the crushed Fruity Pebbles on the tops of each of the macarons.
-(If you don’t release the air bubbles, they will expand during baking and crack the tops of your beautiful macaron shells.)
+(If you don’t release the air bubbles, they will expand during baking and crack the tops of your beautiful macaron shells.)10 g Fruity Pebbles

 - Let the macarons rest and dry for 30 minutes or until a skin has developed; on a humid day, it might take an hour or more.
 To see if it’s ready to be baked, lightly touch it.
 If the batter doesn’t stick to your finger, then it’s ready.
 (Don’t forget to remove the macaron templates, if using, before baking!)

 - While the macarons are resting, preheat the oven to 300˚F (150˚C) and position the oven rack in the center of the oven with an empty sheet pan preheating inside.
 (Place an oven thermometer inside the oven to ensure that the temperature is correct).
 Bake the macarons on top of the preheated sheet pan one tray at a time for 18-20 minutes, rotating the pan once halfway through the cooking process.

 - Allow macarons to cool.
 If the bottoms are a tiny bit sticky, keep them on the tray to cool off for about 10-15 min.
 If the bottoms are already brown, they peel off cleanly, or appear over-baked however, carefully take them off the tray immediately to cool down.
 It’s always better to over- rather than under-bake your macarons as the maturation process can typically salvage ones that are over-baked.

-- Transfer the filling into a pastry bag.
-Pair each macaron shell with another of a similar size and then fill the macarons, then gently sandwich together.
+- Transfer the cereal milk frosting into a pastry bag.
+Pair each macaron shell with another of a similar size and then fill the macarons, gently sandwiching them together.